t4brooke/t4brooke/README.md

 **at the moment:**
 - i'm an intern for vanguard
-- currently brainstorming personal projects + perfecting my stack
+- having fun with personal projects
-- repositories are private
+- figuring out what i like
 - reach me at t4brooke@gmail.com